department-of-veterans-affairs/caseflow/.circleci/README.md

 ## Custom Container

-The main custom container is build in `ci-bin/circle_docker_container/`.
+The main custom container is built in `ci-bin/circle_docker_container/`.
 It uses one of the base CircleCI containers with Ruby installed, and also adds Oracle instant client, PDFtk, and Microsoft Edge.

 The docker containers are hosted in [Amazon ECR](https://console.amazonaws-us-gov.com/ecr/repositories/circleci?region=us-gov-west-1#).
-These are private containers and you'll need credentials to push and pull from ECR.
+These are private docker repositories and you'll need credentials to push and pull from ECR.

 ## Secrets